United States v. Kagama: Opinion of the Court

 In a unanimous decision issued at the end of May 1886, and authored by Justice Samuel Freeman Miller, the Supreme Court ruled that the Major Crimes Act was constitutional, and, therefore, the case was within the jurisdiction of the federal courts.
 Miller dismissed the argument that the Act was proper under the Indian Commerce Clause, noting that the case did not present a commerce issue.
 He held instead that it was necessary since Indians were wards of the United States.
 Justice Miller was known for writing opinions that supported federal power over state's rights.
 This ruling meant that the federal circuit court's indictment would stand and the case would proceed to trial back in Northern California.

 The opinion drew heavily on the language of the Solicitor General's brief, which by today's standards would be considered by many as racially charged.
 The language in Miller's opinion is infamous for its description of Indian tribes as weak, degraded and dependent on the federal government for support.
 He adopts language from Cherokee Nation v.
-Georgia describing each tribe as a "ward" and in a state of "pupilage."
+Georgia describing each tribe as a "ward" and in a state of "pupilage".

 Miller, having dismissed the Indian Commerce Clause as a source of authority, did not cite another constitutional source of the power.
 In effect, this decision contended that the U.S. government had supreme authority to enforce laws within its borders, but did not mention where this power was outlined in the Constitution.
 From the time the crime occurred to the Supreme Court decision, eleven months had passed.

 Subsequent developments

 Trial of Kagama

 The trial was held in San Francisco in September 1886.
 The prosecution called four witnesses, including Iyouse's wife and a witness to the murder named "Charlie".
 The defense called one witness, John B. Treadwell.
 Treadwell testified that the murder was outside the boundaries of the reservation.
-Based on Treadwell's position within the General Land Office, the judge believed him and ordered a directed verdict of not guilty.
+Based on Treadwell's position within the United States General Land Office, the judge believed him and ordered a directed verdict of not guilty.

 Humboldt County Sheriff T. M. Brown stated that he would not arrest Kagama for a crime against another Indian.
 Brown stated that in his 26 years of law enforcement in the area, the state had never prosecuted an Indian for Indian-on-Indian crime.
 Brown also said that Kagama was trustworthy and industrious, while the victim was a "treacherous" blackmailer who had already killed several men.
 The sheriff believed that Kagama did not have any option but to kill the victim.